Rravishankar1/Rravishankar1/README.md

-UC Berkeley Computer Science
+UC Berkeley -- Computer Science
-rravishankar [at] berkeley.edu
 <!---
 Rravishankar1/Rravishankar1 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.
 You can click the Preview link to take a look at your changes.